-ALWAYS BRING: CERT I.D., hard hat, vest, ready pack, work gloves, flashlight, eye and ear protection, pen and paper, cell phone, food such as a few energy bars, several liters of water, and a personal first aid kit.
+ALWAYS BRING: CERT I.D., hard hat, vest, ready pack, work gloves, flashlight, eye and ear protection, pen and paper, whistle, wrench/utility shut-off tool, multi-knife tool, N95 mask, Nitrile gloves, cell phone, food such as a few energy bars, several liters of water, and a personal first aid kit.
 Wear long pants and long sleeve shirts, closed shoes.

 Search and Rescue: Bring your GPS and 2 way radio (if you have them), two lights sources (headlamp, flashlight), whistle, comfortable hiking boots, wide brim hat, sun screen, and bug spray.
 You probably will not need your hard hat unless directed otherwise.

-Sandbag Filling: Rain pants, rain jacket, foam work gloves, sturdy water resistant boots, CERT helmet.
+Sandbag Filling: Rain pants, rain jacket, foam work gloves, sturdy water resistant boots, CERT helmet, vest, and ID badge.

 Emergency Shelter Operation: Sleeping bag, pad and pillow, personal toiletries, plain warm clothes, book/magazines.

 Stand Down: means CERT is released from a Mobilization or Mobilization Alert and reverts back to "inactive training status."

 Mobilization Alert: also called "alert" means a CERT mobilization is imminent, and CERT members have been asked to prepare for mobilization.

 Mobilization: pursuant to ICS terminology, it is the process and procedures used to respond to or support an incident.
 During a mobilization CERT members are requested to assemble at particular location at a specified time.